MicrosoftDocs/WSL/WSL/troubleshooting.md

 Enabled                         : True
 DefaultInboundAction            : Block
 DefaultOutboundAction           : Allow
-<mark>AllowInboundRules         : False</mark>
+AllowInboundRules               : False
 ```

-False means that no inbound Firewall rules will be applied.
+==AllowInboundRules: False means that no inbound Firewall rules will be applied.==

 **3. A user goes through the Windows Security setting apps and checks the control for "Blocks all incoming connections, including those in the list of allowed apps."**